NoCheatPlus/Docs/Development/ClientSideAntiCheat.md

 * People want more... what will it do next?
 * Client side stuff can virtually always be bypassed in a generic way.

+## To be fair

+To be fair, there is one thing a client side checker can do.

+Requirements:
+* The software is hardly used by anyone.
+* Your players can be tricked into using it.

+Pro:
+* Cheat consumers can't just download a random cheat client and use it on your server.
+Job done.

+It could still happen that someone pays someone else (or is someone else) who then bypasses that client.
+In essence you probably don't really need a highly complex client side thing just for this use case, as nobody will even try to make a specialized client.

 # Suggestions

 Where could this possibly lead to?